bellmann-engineering/upskilling_homework/SW_Quality_II_Homework/README.md

 # Clean Code: Homework 2

+In the last session we learned about the first SOLID principles.
+In this exercise we want to deepen this knowledge by a analogy to some vehicles that either drive on road or rails.

 ## The Self Driving System Problem

 You are part of a software development team that has produced a very well Self Driving System for cars.